Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

 ```

 The complete code to run it and display the resulting graph with matplotlib is stored in mojo `mandelbrot_1.mojo`.
 (Executed in 0.193 seconds)
 There is no difference in performance between mandelbrot_0 and  mandelbrot_1.
-The reason is that Mojo’s type inference and optimizations remove the dynamism from the types – allowing one to work with concrete types rather than variants.
+The reason is that Mojo's type inference and optimizations remove the dynamism from the types – allowing one to work with concrete types rather than variants.

 ### 20.5.4 Simplifying the math to reduce computation